-How Strong Is a Triceratops?
-How to Define “Strong”
+How Strong Is A Triceratops?

 What is it exactly that makes an animal strong?